mozilla/BrowserQuest/README.md

 [BrowserQuest](http://browserquest.mozilla.org/) is a HTML5/JavaScript multiplayer game experiment.

-It has two major parts:
+It has three major parts:

 * the server side, which runs using Node.js
 * the client side, which runs using javascript in your browser
+* the database side, which runs using redis

 Browser Support
 ---------------